Campus & Facilities

 The St John's Campus Courtyard, opened in August 2016, provides a flexible central learning space with plenty of colour and natural light.
 The area is used as an eating area and a play space during lunch and recess times.
 The large undercover area with flexible seating provides classes and year levels with space to work collaboratively outside of the classroom.

 Concordia’s Murtoa building, opened in 2010, provides accommodation for the Middle School and the Media Department, along with expansion of the school’s Music Department.
 With light-filled learning classrooms and flexible spaces for private study and collaborative project work, Murtoa is a valuable addition to our campus.
+A new Digital Technologies learning area and two additional upstairs classrooms were added for the start of the 2020 school year.

 Senior School Centre - Atrium Building